zuka011/Trajax/documents/model.typ

 #figure(
   tracking-error-diagram(),
-  caption: [A sample Bézier curve (black) representing a desired path.
-The robot's current position has a contour tracking error $e_c$ and a lag tracking error $e_l$ relative to a nominal point (green) on the path.
-The red markers show the nominal points corresponding to different arc lengths $phi$.], ) <tracking-error-figure>
+  caption: [The black curve represents the desired path.
+The robot's current position has a contour error $e_c$ and a lag error $e_l$ relative to a nominal point (green) on the path.
+The red markers show the nominal points corresponding to different values of the path parameterization $#path-parameter in [0, 1]$.], ) <tracking-error-figure>

 #definition(title: [Progress Cost @Liniger2015])[
   Since the costs given by @contouring-lag-cost-equations alone do not encourage progress along the reference trajectory, an additional *progress cost* #progress-cost needs to be added.
 This cost is defined as:

   $
-    #progress-cost = - #progress-weight dot #arc-length-change / #delta-t
+    #progress-cost = - #progress-weight dot #path-parameter-change / #delta-t
   $ <progress-cost-equation>

   where $#progress-weight > 0$ is a weighting factor.
 ]

+The progress cost given by @progress-cost-equation pushes #path-parameter to move forward along the reference trajectory as fast as possible, pulling the robot along with it.
+Simultaneously, the contouring and lag costs given by @contouring-lag-cost-equations also pull the #path-parameter back, preventing it from moving too far ahead of the robot.
+If the weights #contouring-weight, #lag-weight and #progress-weight are chosen appropriately, the robot will try to follow the reference trajectory closely and maximize its progress along it.

 === Comfort Cost